RKLong/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifying (79%)
 * SMOTEENN Sampling (66%)

-Looking through the different models, we look at the the ones that scored the highest for recall rate for high-risk loans.
+Looking through the different models, we look at the the ones that scored the highest for recall rate for high credit risks.
 * Easy Ensemble Classifier (92%)
 * SMOTEENN Sampling (75%)
 * Balanced Random Forest Classifier (70%)

-Another important statistic to look at when comparing the models is the recall rate for low risk loans.
-This score in this category shows how many low risk loans are flagged as high risk.
+Another important statistic to look at when comparing the models is the recall rate for low credit risks.
+This score in this category shows how manylow credits risk (individulas) are flagged as high risk.
 Looking through the different models, the ones that scored the highest were:
 * Easy Ensemble Classifier (94%)
 * Balanced Random Forest Classifying (100%)
 * SMOTE Oversampling (69%)

-It appears that the Easy Ensemble Classifying Model had the best balance of all the models because of it's high accuracy score and good balance of recall scores for both high and low risk loans.
+It appears that the Easy Ensemble Classifying Model had the best balance of all the models for predicting credit risk because of it's high accuracy score and good balance of recall scores for both high and low risk loans.